benchopt/benchopt/doc/tutorials/add_solver.rst

 .. note::
     When running the solver, benchopt will use all possible combinations of hyperparameter values.
     Hence, unless specified otherwise, our solver will be run 2 x 2 = 4 times.
-..
-Another way to specify the solver parameters is by defining
-..     the constructor ``__init__``.
-It should take as arguments the
-..     solver parameters and stores them as class attributes.

 TODO XXX here include image of workflow.